wyz960521/tesa/README.md

 $ ./tesa -h (./tesa)
 ```

-Take a look at `example` (fasta file) first.
+Take a look at `example` (FASTA file) first.
 Then, you can run tesa with a specific length parameter `l`, where the program will handle segments of that length or greater during the two-stage alignment process to identify potential motifs.
 For example, you can run the following command to specify segments with length exactly 14.

 ```console
 $ ./tesa -i example -l 14